Looking forward to the full article.

 I’ve been fortunate enough in my career to get myself behind the wheel of race cars competing in a few pro series before—Mustang Challenge, MX-5 Cup, Viper Cup—but this weekend I took on my most high-profile behind-the-wheel stint to date in the Pirelli World Challenge series driving our project Ford Fiesta Touring Car B Spec.
-I’ll be writing a full feature for an upcoming issue, but in the meantime, here are a few observations about being a pro driver after just one pre-weekend test day.
+You can read about my full racing experience here, but in the meantime, here are a few observations about being a pro driver after just one pre-weekend test day.

 If all this makes professional racing sound unappealing, that’s not our intent.
 Quite the opposite.
 It’s a rather singular experience being part of such a complex and impressive show.
 I’m looking forward to bringing you guys a full report from behind the wheel in an upcoming issue.